projectcalico/calico/master/networking/ip-autodetection.md

 ---
-title: Configure IP auto detection
+title: Configure IP autodetection
 ---

 ### Big picture

-Configure IP auto detection for {{site.prodname}} nodes to ensure the correct IP address is used for routing.
+Configure IP autodetection for {{site.prodname}} nodes to ensure the correct IP address is used for routing.

 ### Value

-When you install {{site.prodname}} on a node, an IP address and subnet is automatically detected. {{site.prodname}} provides several ways to configure IP/subnet auto detection, and supports configuring specific IPs for:
+When you install {{site.prodname}} on a node, an IP address and subnet is automatically detected. {{site.prodname}} provides several ways to configure IP/subnet autodetection, and supports configuring specific IPs for:

 - Hosts with multiple external interfaces
 - Host interfaces with multiple IP addresses